ila-w/fake-news-detection/README.md

 ### Dependencies
 * Understanding of Basic Terminal Commands
-* Installing Python
-* Installing Jupyter Notebook
+* Installing Python, Jupyter Notebook, & Required Libraries
 * Downloading the GitHub Repository

 > **Note:** If you are new to coding, or do not know how to use your system's terminal, please refer to the following resources: